App Re-design 2024

 Sign-up Page (web)

-Sign-up process enables users to include phone number and email address on their account that helps users when they face changes in their mobile device.
+The sign-up process enables users to include their phone numbers and email addresses on their accounts, which helps users when they face changes in their mobile devices.

 Flow 2